stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Oh shit guys, the Internet's here.
 CloudFlare #dontblocktor" by @[abditum](https://twitter.com/abditum/status/715353710780489728)

 ""protecting" your exchange with CloudFlare = permanent #MITM" by @[Bitcoin_Central](https://twitter.com/Bitcoin_Central/status/398741889681084416)

+"You can't contact the host.
+Cloudflare proxy servers hide the IP of the website making it impossible to determine who's hosting.
+You can report to their abuse, but I reported 100s of scammers sites and they did nothing" by @[phyzonloop](https://twitter.com/phyzonloop/status/1071901410307031040)

+"cloudflare has shared information from abuse form to site owner.
+They have retaliated and doxxed filer." by @[3bagsfull](https://twitter.com/3bagsfull/status/896985805817876480)

+"Fuck CloudFlare.
+They chose to pass on people's contact details to 8chan when those people report" by @[ChrisWarcraft](https://twitter.com/ChrisWarcraft/status/886297432493092864)

+"Cloudflare won't help future me dox and harass complainants!
+Whatever will I do?!" by @[yaelwrites](https://twitter.com/yaelwrites/status/860518424144887809)

 ------